-Professor of Medicine, Harvard Medical School; Howard Hughes Medical Institute Investigator, Dana-Farber Cancer Institute; Senior Physician, Medicine, Brigham and Women’s Hospital
+Professor of Medicine, Dana-Farber Cancer Institute and Brigham and Women’s Hospital, Harvard Medical School; Investigator, Howard Hughes Medical Institute

 Dr. Kaelin’s laboratory studies tumor suppressor genes and the normal functions of the proteins they encode.
 The long-term goal of this work is to lay the foundation for the development of new anticancer therapies based on the functions of specific tumor suppressor proteins.
 For example, this work may open up the possibility of developing a drug that mimics the behavior of a certain tumor suppressor protein or of designing strategies for killing only those cells in which a particular tumor suppressor protein has been inactivated, thus sparing normal cells.
 The lab currently concentrates on the von Hippel-Lindau tumor suppressor protein (pVHL), the retinoblastoma tumor suppressor protein (pRB) and the p53-like protein p73.

-Dr. Kaelin has received numerous awards, including the Distinguished Alumnus Award, Duke University School of Medicine; the James S. McDonnell Scholar Award; the Paul Marks Prize for Cancer Research, Memorial Sloan-Kettering Cancer Center; the Richard and Hinda Rosenthal Foundation Award, the American Association for Cancer Research; the Doris Duke Distinguished Clinical Scientist Award; the Stanley J. Korsmeyer Award; the Alfred Knudson Award in Cancer Genetics; the Canada Gairdner Award; and the Colin Thomson Medal.
+Dr. Kaelin has received numerous awards, including the Distinguished Alumnus Award, Duke University School of Medicine; the James S. McDonnell Scholar Award; the Paul Marks Prize for Cancer Research, Memorial Sloan-Kettering Cancer Center; the Richard and Hinda Rosenthal Foundation Award, the American Association for Cancer Research; the Doris Duke Distinguished Clinical Scientist Award; the Stanley J. Korsmeyer Award; the Alfred Knudson Award in Cancer Genetics; the Canada Gairdner Award; the Colin Thomson Medal; Steven C. Beering Award, Indiana University School of Medicine; Science of Oncology Award, American Society of Clinical Oncology; and the Albert Lasker Basic Medical Research Award.
 His honors include being elected to the Association of American Physicians, the National Academy of Sciences and the Institute of Medicine.